sensu/sensu-docs/content/sensu-go/5.20/reference/webconfig.md

 You can define a single custom web UI configuration to federate to all, some, or only one of your clusters.

 {{% notice note %}}
-**NOTE**: The web UI configuration feature is an exception to the rule in that there should only be a single web configuration present.
+**NOTE**: Each cluster should have only one web configuration.
+If you provide more than one, Sensu will automatically use the web UI configuration that was created or updated first.
 {{% /notice %}}

 ## Web UI configuration specification